grayghostvisuals/wp-flex/README.md

 ###Theme Unit Test Site
 [http://wpthemetestdata.files.wordpress.com](http://wpthemetestdata.files.wordpress.com)

+## Non-Theme Directory Useage
+If you're not using the theme for submission to the theme directory then make sure to do the following.

+1. [Adjust the loader assets to fit your needs](https://github.com/grayghostvisuals/WP-Flex/blob/master/functions.php#L86-L115).
+You can remove the assets reference(s) and place the assets anywhere of your choosing.

 ## Browser Tested &amp;, Developer Approved: Yup! even IE7
 1. Tested and Debugged using WordPress 3.5.1